MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagbodycrc-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: 6efe9dc3-e988-4042-ab02-2863b5e0f294
-description: "Contains a cyclic redundancy check (CRC) value on the message text."
+description: "Contains a cyclic redundancy check (CRC) value on the message text.
+The message store can use any CRC algorithm that generates a PT_LONG value."
 ---

 # PidTagBodyCrc Canonical Property